 - Help move Alabama closer to achieving our statewide recycling goals.

 - Basically, if it tears and hasn't touched food, you can recycle it.
 This includes office paper, newspaper, paperboard, books, magazines, shredded paper in a sealed bag, brochures, envelopes, construction paper, catalogs, paper towel and tissue rolls, cardboard, and more.

 - Paper that is soiled or has touched food, juice boxes, milk cartons, foam board, and 3-ring binders cannot be recycled in this program.

 What about envelope windows, paper clips, staples, and spiral binding?

 - There is not need to separate these items.
-All of these items will be removed through the recycling process at the sorting facility.
+All of these items will be removed through the recycling process.